-60 9.2 Members should, where appropriate, encourage the parties to any special arrangements that are made pursuant to No. 58 to take into account relevant provisions of CCITT Recommendations.
+60 9.2 Member States should, where appropriate, encourage the parties to any special arrangements that are made pursuant to (9.1)to take into account relevant provisions of ITU-T Recommendations.

 Reasons: Editorial update to align with CS/CV.